Posted by Roberta Grimes • September 25, 2021 • 20 Comments

 The Mind of God guides us.

-The Life of God flows th
+The Life of God flows through us.

 The Power of God abides in us.